How To Level Floor For Laminate

 • Mixing Bucket – This is used to prepare the levelling compound by mixing it to the required consistency.

 • Pliers – For removing debris from the subfloor.
-Debris gets in the way of a level floor.

 • Spacers – Laminate Planks, like a lot of flooring options, will expand and contract when placed on the floor.
-Spacers exist to account for that by being placed between the wall and the planks.
+Spacers exist to account for that by being placed between the wall and the plank edge.
 This ensures that your laminate will not exceed the required expansion space when being installed.

 • Hammer and Tapping Block – Laminate has an interlocking system.
 However, it does not fit together quite as easily as a jigsaw puzzle – which is why you need a hammer and tapping block.
 The tapping block is placed against the edge of the laminate, and the hammer taps it in, ensuring the planks fit together without causing damage.